r00t-101-LoL/magenta-velociraptor-c8a34/src/pages/index.md

       - title: Enlightened
         content: >
-          Herbs, plants, roots, were commonly used before western pharmaceuticals were introduced.
-Organic Herbs, like Blue Lotus, Kava, Cats Claw, Ashwagandha Root, are just a few that give our bodies multiple benefits for internal health.
+          Herbs, plants, roots, were commonly used before western pharmaceuticals were

+          introduced.
+Organic herbs like Blue Lotus, Kava, Cat's Claw, and

+          Ashwagandha Root are just a few that give our bodies multiple benefits

+          for internal health.
         align: left
         image: images/Addressing inflammation.jpg
         image_position: right